d34dman/drupal-jsonapi-params/README.md

 | offset | `number` | Number of items to skip to |

 [Read more about Pagination in Drupal.org Documentation](https://www.drupal.org/docs/8/core/modules/jsonapi-module/pagination)

+**NOTE**

+JSON:API response have pagination information build into the response.
+Based on the results in the response, you can get "previous" and "next" links which can be used to get further items when results overflows into multiple pages.

+If you are looking for a practical guide, you can check out the example in this issue on GitHub https://github.com/d34dman/drupal-jsonapi-params/issues/40

 ### addFields